zaveriadi7/cosmocloud/readme.md

 ## Project Overview: Containerized Microservices

-This project implements a **containerized microservices** architecture with three services, each running in its own container to ensure isolation and ease of deployment.
+This project implements a **containerized microservices** architecture with three services, each running in it's own container to ensure isolation and ease of deployment.

 **1. Backend Service**
 The Backend service, built using the shreybatra/sample-backend image, handles business logic and API requests from the frontend.
 It processes data and communicates with other services as needed.